Criminal Justice - Law Enforcement Academy

 Law Enforcement Academy

-The program lasts approximately 19 weeks.
-The academy is conducted and completed during each of the regular semesters (fall and spring).
+The program lasts approximately 24 weeks.
+The academy runs twice annually with classes beginning in January and June.
 Classes are conducted between 7:30 am and 5:30 pm, Monday through Friday; however, Police Emergency Vehicle Operations, skill scenarios and other skills classes may be conducted occasionally on weekends or at night.

 Accreditation